 Postgraduate WorkAfter completion of our pediatric fellowship training program, Packard Children’s Hospital offers eligible candidates an unparalleled opportunity for an individual interested in developing an academic career in pediatric surgery in the form of a one- to two-year postgraduate staff position with a competitive salary and a preponderance of protected research time.
-This endowment-supported "professional development" position frees the holder from the demands of a busy clinical practice and concerns about adequate research support.
+This optional endowment-supported "professional development" position frees the holder from the demands of a busy clinical practice and concerns about adequate research support.

 Potential areas of scholarly focus include, but are not limited to:

 - Biodesign and surgical innovations